 That magic moment when the streetlights come on, the insects start to chirp, a hush goes over the landscape.

-Eclipse traffic was certainly as described.
+Oregon solar eclipse traffic was certainly as bad as expected.
 While it was easy getting around before the eclipse, the way home is served by only a few roads.
 So, we took our time and kept patient.
 We eventually made it home—at 11:45pm!

 Lovely photos!!!!
 I watched on TV all day .
 When it was our turn, the skies opened .Tons of lightning and thunder